 In the request letter of December 2014, the Senate Committee on Finance (the Committee) requested a quantitative estimate of U.S. exports of goods and services to Cuba in sectors that are likely to be significantly affected in the event that statutory, regulatory, and other trade restrictions on U.S. exports of goods and services, as well as those on travel to Cuba by U.S. citizens, are lifted.
 In August 2015, the Committee also requested an estimate of the aggregate effects of Cuban tariff and nontariff measures on U.S. exports to Cuba.
 Both estimates were to be supplied by the Commission to the extent feasible.
 In response to these requests, this chapter presents a quantitative analysis of U.S. exports to Cuba under two scenarios.
-The first scenario estimates U.S. exports in certain sectors in the event that U.S. statutory, regulatory, and other restrictions on trade, as well as restrictions on U.S. exports in those sectors in the event that all U.S. restrictions are removed and Cuban import barriers are lowered as well.
+The first scenario estimates U.S. exports in certain sectors in the event that U.S. statutory, regulatory, and other restrictions on trade, as well as restrictions on U.S. citizen travel to Cuba, are removed.
+The second scenario estimates the aggregate effect on U.S. exports in those sectors in the event that all U.S. restrictions are removed and Cuban import barriers are lowered as well.